Last Updated November 27, 2019

 Other data, such as basic device and technical data

 We’re always working on new ways to improve how you experience Google services.
-We’ll keep you updated on new experiences and product integrations that Google offers, and if we change how your information is used, we’ll be transparent and give you control to manage your connected home information.
+We’ll keep you updated on new experiences and product integrations Google offers, and if we change how your information is used, we’ll be transparent and give you controls to manage your connected home information.

-If I migrate to Google, will my Nest data be used to personalise Google services unrelated to my connected home experience?
+If I migrate to Google, will my Nest data be used to personalize Google services unrelated to my connected home experience?

-When you actively interact with other Google services using your Nest devices, such as when you use your Nest devices with the Google Assistant, your device data can be used to personalise those services and your other Google experiences, subject to your Google settings.
-However, when you are not interacting with other Google services, your Nest device usage and device sensor data are used, as explained above.
+When you actively interact with other Google services using your Nest devices, such as when you use your Nest devices with the Google Assistant, your device data can be used to personalize those services and your other Google experiences, subject to your Google settings.
+However, when you are not interacting with other Google services, your Nest device usage and device sensor data are used as explained above.
 This data is used for purposes such as offering features related to the connected home and enabling safety and security across Google services.
-At this time, this data is not used to personalise other Google services unrelated to your connected home experience.
-We will continue to work to offer new features and experiences and more integrations across other Google services, and, as we do that, we’ll be transparent and give you control to manage your information.
+At this time, this data is not used to personalize other Google services unrelated to your connected home experience.
+We will continue to work to offer new features and experiences and more integrations across other Google services, and as we do that, we’ll be transparent and give you controls to manage your information.